OoiJooYee/vtk-volume-visualisation/README.md

 9. Key '**+**' or '**=**'

-   Can work with the key '/' (adjusting ray step) to increase the step size for ray marching or modify the selected transfer function point value.
+   Can work with the key 'r'/'R' (adjusting ray step) to increase the step size for ray marching or modify the color/opacity transfer function point value.

 11. Key '**-**' or '**_**'

-    Also work with '/' (adjusting ray step) to decrease the step size for ray marching or modify the selected transfer function point value.
+    Also work with 'r'/'R' (adjusting ray step) to decrease the step size for ray marching or modify the color/opacity transfer function point value.

 14. Key '**I**' and '**i**'

-    Use during volume in iso surface method.
+    Use during isosurface rendering.
 'I' can increase the iso-value used to extract the first iso surface by 100 while 'i' can decrease the iso-value used to extract the first iso surfaca by 100.

 17. Key '**K**' and '**k**'

-    Use during volume in iso surface method.
+    Use during isosurface rendering.
 'K' can increase the iso-value used to extract the first iso surface by 100 while 'k' can decrease the iso-value used to extract the first iso surfaca by 100.